jakobbouchard/mc-server-status/README.md

 ## Phases

 I plan to develop this website in two big phases.
 One for the website, and the other one for the API.
 The API phase will be the last one.
 Why is that?
-When developing the website, I'll be using the mcapi.us API, and since my API is going to be similar, I don't need to develop it first.
+When developing the website, I'll be using the [mcapi.us](https://mcapi.us) API, and since I want my API to be similar, I don't need to develop it first.